 \subsection{Inverse Feature Mapping Problem}

 In the following, we refer to the input domain as \textit{problem space} and to all its instances as \textit{problem-space} objects.

 Deep learning models can manipulate only continuous {problem-space} objects.
-For this reason, when inputs have a discrete representation, a first phase must map them into continuous instances.
-Such a phase, as shown in Figure \ref{img:featureMapping}, usually relies on a \textit{feature mapping function} whose outputs are \textit{feature vectors}.
-The set of all possible {feature vectors} defines the \textit{feature space}.
+When inputs have a discrete representation, a first phase must map them into continuous instances.
+The phase usually relies on a \textit{feature mapping function} (Figure \ref{img:featureMapping}) whose outputs are \textit{feature vectors}.
+The set of all possible {feature vectors} is known as the \textit{feature space}.

-Traditional white-box attacks against deep learning models consist in solving an optimization problem in the {feature space} by minimizing (or maximizing) an objective function in the direction that follows its negative (positive, resp.) gradient~\cite{madry2017towards}.
-At the end of the optimization process, we obtain a {feature vector} that corresponds to a {problem-space} object representing the generated adversarial sample.
+Traditional white-box attacks against deep learning models solve an optimization problem in the {feature space} by minimizing an objective function in the direction following its negative gradient~\cite{madry2017towards}.
+When optimization ends, they obtain a {feature vector} that corresponds to a {problem-space} object representing the generated adversarial sample.

-Unfortunately, given a {feature vector}, it is not always possible to obtain its corresponding {problem-space} representation.
-This issue is known as \textbf{inverse feature mapping} problem \cite{pierazzi2020intriguing}.
-We can distinguish two scenarios for it: \begin{itemize} \item the feature mapping function is not \textit{invertible} but is \textit{differentiable}.
-In this case, one can understand how to modify the original input to follow the negative gradient of the objective function.
-This is a typical behavior in attacks against image classification models and, more in general, when the original {problem-space} objects have a continuous representation; \item the feature mapping function is neither \textit{invertible} nor \textit{differentiable}.
-In this case, one cannot understand how to modify an original {problem-space} object to obtain the given \textit{feature vector}. \end{itemize}
+Unfortunately, given a {feature vector}, it is not always possible to obtain its {problem-space} representation.
+This issue is called the \textbf{inverse feature mapping} problem \cite{pierazzi2020intriguing}.

-For \textit{code models}, the feature mapping function is neither invertible nor differentiable.
-This is the main reason for the low number of white-box attacks against such models \cite{pierazzi2020intriguing}.
-In particular, the attacker has to resort to approximation techniques that create a feasible {problem-space} object from a feature vector.
-Ultimately, carrying out an attack requires a manipulation of a {problem-space} object via perturbations guided either by gradient-space attacks (as in the white-box case above) or by ``gradient-free'' optimization techniques (as with black-box attacks).
-We discuss perturbations for our specific context in the next section.
+For {code models}, the feature mapping function is neither invertible nor differentiable.
+Therefore, one cannot understand how to modify an original {problem-space} object to obtain the given {feature vector}.
+In particular, the attacker has to employ approximation techniques that create a feasible {problem-space} object from a feature vector.
+Ultimately, mounting an attack requires a manipulation of a {problem-space} object via perturbations guided by either gradient-space attacks (as in the white-box case above) or ``gradient-free'' optimization techniques (as with black-box attacks).
+We discuss perturbations specific to our context next.